Kim lays blame at officials for N. Korea's economic failures

 The report by state media on Friday comes during the toughest period of Kim's nine-year rule.
-The diplomacy he had hoped would lift U.S.-led sanctions over his nuclear program is stalemated, and pandemic border closures and crop-killing natural disasters last year deepened the damage to an economy broken by decades of policy failures.
+The diplomacy he had hoped would lift U.S.-led sanctions over his nuclear program is stalemated, and pandemic border closures and crop-killing natural disasters last year deepened the damage to an economy broken by decades of policy failures, including a crippling famine in the 1990s.

+The border closure caused trade volume with China, the main source of support for North Korea's economy, to drop by 75% in the first 10 months of the year.
+Raw materials shortages caused factory output to plunge to its lowest level since Kim took power in 2011, and prices of imported foods like sugar quadrupled, according to South Korea's spy agency.

 Some analysts say the current challenges may set up conditions for an economic perfect storm in the North that destabilizes markets and triggers public panic and unrest.

-The current challenges had forced Kim to publicly admit that past economic plans hadn't succeeded.
-A new five-year plan to develop the economy was issued during the ruling Workers’ Party congress in January, but Kim’s comments during the party's Central Committee meeting that ended Thursday were rich with frustration with how the plans were being executed so far.
+The current challenges have forced Kim to publicly admit that past economic plans hadn't succeeded.
+A new five-year plan to develop the economy was issued during the ruling Workers’ Party congress in January, but Kim’s comments during the party's Central Committee meeting that ended Thursday were rich with frustration over how the plans have been executed so far.

 During Thursday’s session, Kim lamented that the Cabinet was failing in its role as the key institution managing the economy, saying it was producing unworkable plans while displaying no “innovative viewpoint and clear tactics.”

-He said the Cabinet’s targets for agricultural production this year were set unrealistically high, considering limited supplies in farming materials and other unfavorable conditions.
-He said the Cabinet’s targets for electricity production was set too low, showing a lack of urgency when shortages could stall work at coal mines and other industries.
+He said the Cabinet’s targets for agricultural production this year were set unrealistically high, considering limited supplies of farming materials and other unfavorable conditions.
+Targets for electricity production were set too low, he said, showing a lack of urgency when shortages could stall work at coal mines and other industries.

 “The Cabinet failed to play a leading role in mapping out plans of key economic fields and almost mechanically brought together the numbers drafted by the ministries,” the KCNA paraphrased Kim as saying.